renanslucena88/DesignPatterns/README.md

               - Product
     d.
 The creation of subclasses becomes more flexible
     e.
 Negative Point.
 Perhaps it's needed to create so many subclasses of the class Creator only to create a ConcreteProduct

+BEHAVIORAL PATTERN

+  1. Strategy

+    a.
+Define a family of algorithms, encapsulate each one, and make them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.
+    b.
+Classes and objects within this pattern are (diagram: https://en.wikipedia.org/wiki/Strategy_pattern#/media/File:Strategy_Pattern_in_UML.png):
+              - Strategy
+              - ConcreteStrategy
+              - Context